aditya43/blockchain/README.md

     * The functions exposed by `Chaincode` are executed from the `Applications` by way of `Transactions`.
     * Not all of the `Transactions` lead to the creation of entry in `Ledger`.
 Some `Transactions` are performed to read `State` of an `Asset` in the `Ledger`.
     * Fabric Chaincode can be developed in `Golang`, `NodeJS` or `Java`.
+    * Any real world asset that can be degitized can be represented as a `Model` in the `Chaincode`.
 - **Client Side API**:
     * `Chaincode` gets deployed on the `Peer`.
     * `Applications` use the `Fabric Client SDK` for interacting with the `Chaincode`.